 Decision-making is the ability to make a choice on a course of action from a range of alternatives.
 Decision-making is an important skill for managers at all levels.
-It is important for managers to make informed decisions so that the impact on the business is positive.
-Managers will need to make decisions each day with some having a significant impact on the business's future.
+Managers need to make informed decisions so that the impact on the business is positive.
+Many decisions can have a significant impact on the business's future.
 Managers need to be able to assess available information and make a conclusion as to the best course of action.
 How decisions are made will greatly reflect the management style used at the time.
-Some managers will like to gather data and make decisions themselves without any employee input, while others would prefer to involve the employees in the decision-making process.
+Some managers would like to gather data and make decisions themselves without any employee input, while others would prefer to involve the employees in the decision-making process.